Aldaviva/SignalRClientGenerator/Readme.md

 #### Example

 ##### Shared event definitions in interfaces

-These interfaces should be exposed by a shared library which is depended upon by both the server and client projects.
+These interfaces should be extracted to a [shared library](https://github.com/Aldaviva/SignalRClientGenerator/tree/master/Sample/Shared) which is depended upon by both the server and client projects.

 ```cs
 public interface EventsToClient {